 This session is intended for anyone who uses APA Style CENTRAL, including instructors, librarians, students, and researchers.

 Use the links below to register for a session (all registrants will also receive a link to the webinar recording).
 NOTE: All times are Eastern Time.

 Do you work in an academic or health sciences library in the United States?
 Are you an early- or mid-career librarian?
-Are you looking for sources of funding for a conference you’d like to attend this spring?
+Are you looking for sources of funding for a conference you’d like to attend this fall?

-Our next series of PsycINFO® webinars for students and faculty will run on March 14, 15, 16 from 11 – 11:30 a.m.
+Our next series of PsycINFO® webinars for students and faculty will run on May 2, 3, 4 from 11 – 11:30 a.m.
 EST. The sessions may be attended separately, but we encourage those who are interested to take all three, so we offer them on consecutive days:

 We will provide information relevant to all search platforms including APA PsycNET®, EBSCOhost, Ovid, and ProQuest.
 The platform demonstrated will be based on the needs of the attendees of each session.
 For more information on this series, including full descriptions, please visit our databases webinar training for students and faculty web page.

 These webinars are an ideal way for students to get a refresher on PsycINFO if they have had a previous training session.
 Please help us spread the word to interested students and faculty!

 Will you be at the Medical Library Association Meeting in Atlanta this May?
 We hope to see you at our Sunrise Seminar!